-2022-2023 School Nutrition Report
+2023-2024 School Nutrition Report

 The Leslie County School Nutrition Department is dedicated to providing nutritious, well - balanced meals to all students and faculty.
-During the 2021-2022 school year, we provided meals to all K-12 enrolled students, head start students, and district faculty wishing to participate under National School Lunch/ School Breakfast Seamless Summer Option with COVID waivers.
-For the 2022-2023 school year, national covid waivers have expired and we have returned to traditional National School Lunch/ School Breakfast operations and requirements.
+During the 2023-2024 school year, we are providing meals to all K-12 enrolled students under the National School Lunch/ School Breakfast Programs.
+We also provide contract meals for head start students and KRCC participants, and offer alacarte meals available for purchase to district faculty who wish to participate.

-Our foodservice staff consists of 5 certified Food Service Managers, 18 certified cook/bakers, a food service secretary, and a School Nutrition Director.
+Our foodservice staff currently consists of 5 certified Food Service Managers, 17 certified cook/bakers, 2 vacant cook/ baker positions, a food service secretary, and a School Nutrition Director.